rdegges/rdegges-blog/articles/2012/why-im-learning-node.md

+Author: Randall Degges
+Date: 2012-04-08 03:13
+Slug: why-im-learning-node
+Tags: javascript, nodejs, programming
 Title: Why I'm Learning Node
-Date: 2012-04-08 03:13
-Author: Randall Degges
-Tags: programming, javascript, nodejs

-![Jsninja][]
+![Ninja Warrior][]

 As many (if not all) of you know, I'm a python guy.
 I program every single day, and most days, that involves using python.
 I write Django code for fun and profit, and also do a fair amount of "raw" python coding (no frameworks).

-Unfortunately, while I do a lot of kickass backend coding, I don't often get a chance to practice my front-end kung fu.
-Since I'm fairly knowledgeable about the backend stuff I work on (telephony services, web services, etc.), it doesn't often make sense for me to also build the front end code (I'm looking at you:
-HTML, CSS, Javascript).
+Unfortunately, while I do a lot of kickass back end coding, I don't often get a chance to practice my front-end kung fu.
+Since I'm fairly knowledgeable about the back end stuff I work on (telephony services, web services, etc.), it doesn't often make sense for me to also build the front end code (I'm looking at you: HTML, CSS, Javascript).
 As a result of this lack of front-end coding practice, I suck at it.

 I suck at HTML, CSS, and most of all, Javascript.